 [%give %kick ~[/some/path] ~]

-In this case, all subscribers to the specified path
+In this case, all subscribers to the specified paths will be kicked.

 can also kick subscribers under certain network conditions.
 Because of this,